The latest edition of the Chambers Guide to the Legal Profession has just been published – and there is plenty in it for our solicitors to more…

 Client awarded £83,000 following Gallbladder surgery

-But despite it being a routine procedure which is usually carried out and completed without complications, our medical negligence solicitors regularly deal with medical malpractice claims for gallbladder surgery.
+But despite it being a routine procedure which is usually carried out and completed without complications, our medical negligence solicitors regularly deal with medical malpractice claims for gallbladder surgery and gallstone treatment.

 Previously gallbladder removal surgery involved ‘open’ surgery with the surgeon making a large incision in the abdomen.
 However this practice is now rare and most patients have keyhole surgery.

 Keyhole surgery is less invasive than open surgery which means patients recover more quickly and spend less time in hospital.
 But whilst it’s now the norm for surgeons to remove the gallbladder using keyhole surgery, serious mistakes do happen and these could lead to a claim for surgical negligence.